dieperdev/universal-tracker-docker/README.md

 ## Extras
 If you want to configure universal-tracker further (clearing out old claims, log flushing, and reducing Passenger memory usage), follow the instructions after the [claims section](https://wiki.archiveteam.org/index.php/Dev/Tracker#Claims) on the official tracker documentation.

+To run your custom grab image, uncomment lines 49-62 in `docker-compose.yml` and replace the information necessary.

+## License
+The [official universal-tracker](https://github.com/ArchiveTeam/universal-tracker) repository doesn't include a `LICENSE` file.
+One may be added soon though.